dannyvankooten/www.dannyvankooten.com/src/content/blog/2024-06-22-migrating-doctrine-database-sqlite-to-mysql.md

 ```

 - `set -e`: The set -e option instructs bash to immediately exit if any command has a non-zero exit status.
-- `set -o pipefail`: This setting prevents errors in a pipeline from being masked by later succesfull commands.
+- `set -o pipefail`: This setting prevents errors in a pipeline from being masked by later successful commands.
 If any command in a pipeline fails, that return code will be used as the return code of the whole pipeline.

 ### Connecting to the MySQL server